Leave-group-out cross-validation for latent Gaussian models: Introduction

 where $T'$ starts from time $T_0>1$ as we need some data to estimate the model.

-The message from this example is that LOOCV, when applied to such models, is essentially evaluating interpolation performance rather than predictive performance.
+The message from this example is that LOOCV, when applied to such models, is essentially evaluating short-range prediction performance rather than longer-range predictive performance.

 We acknowledge two issues.
-First, the distinction between interpolation and prediction is not always clear-cut, leading to overlapping concepts.
-For example, a one-step-ahead forecast leans more towards interpolation than a two-step-ahead prediction.
-In contrast, a one-step-ahead forecast leans less towards interpolation than a missing value imputation.
+First, the distinction between short and longer-range prediction is not always clear-cut, leading to overlapping concepts.
+For example, a one-step-ahead forecast leans more towards short range than a two-step-ahead prediction.
+In contrast, a one-step-ahead forecast leans less towards short-range than a missing value imputation.
 However, this does not deter our discussion.
-Secondly, while an ideal model succeeds in all prediction tasks, real-world scenarios demand us to settle for the definition of the ``best fit".
+Secondly, while an ideal model succeeds in all prediction tasks, real-world scenarios require us to settle for the definition of the ``best fit".
 Consequently, our choice of evaluation should align with our specific objectives.